 The Companies Act 2006 provides the over-arching rules under which all companies must operate including the rights and obligations of shareholders.

 The articles of association set out how an individual company is run by the directors and the shareholders.
 This document records how the owners control and manage the business between themselves, providing the basic business structure.
 Many of the matters covered are procedures, such as how meetings are called, or how an offer to buy shares should be made.
 Companies are required to file their articles at the registrar (Companies House) and anyone can inspect them.

 Further to that joint framework of the CA 2006 and a company's articles, using a shareholders agreement, there is enormous scope to decide who may do what, and under what circumstances.

 Why do I need a shareholders agreement with other owners?

 Having a shareholders agreement in place is essential for both majority and minority owners.

-The reason is not one of compliance with the law, but for protection of your personal interests - even if you are a majority shareholder who owns more than half of the total share capital.
+The reason why to write one is not one of compliance with the law, but for protection of your personal interests - even if you are a majority shareholder who owns more than half of the total share capital.

 Minority shareholders are likely to want greater control over the decisions that influence the value of their holding than the law gives them by default.